SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/primitive_operations.md

   - <code>int</code> because if you don't say otherwise, processing treats numbers as
   - <code>int</code> because dividing an <code>int</code> by another <code>int</code> will give you a third <code>int</code>
   - <code>int</code> because dividing an <code>int</code> by another <code>int</code> will give you a third <code>int</code>
-  - It is always OK to give an <code>int</code> where a <code>float</code> should go, processing will automatically convert it for you.
+  - Processing automatically converts an integer to a float.
+For example, `8` is converted to `8.0`, `-17` to `-17.0`.

 </details>
 </div>

 ## Type significance in arithmetic expressions

 Fundamental rule is that when you apply an arithmetic operator on two values, say `a` and `b`, precision is maintained if at least one of them is a floating-point value.
-If they are both integer values, any precision (value after dot) is completely droppped.
+If they are both integer values, any precision (value after dot) is completely dropped.

 For example,